AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

 To recreate the plots presented in the paper https://arxiv.org/abs/2006.07265, use the Jupyter notebook `opinions_main.ipynb`.

-The `.py` file contains functions used for simulations.
+`opinions_functions.py` file contains functions used for simulations.